Sagouma-Sofiane/Sagouma-Sofiane/README.md

 ✔️  I like having time to think my ideas through carefully, challenging common sense as well as my own assumptions.

-✔️  In my free time, I enjoy drawing, playing tennis, and conversing in English with people from around the world..
+✔️  In my free time, I enjoy drawing, playing tennis, and conversing in English with people from around the world.

 <!-- Ligne vide pour sauter une ligne -->